ibm-cloud-docs/BlockStorage/managing-block-storage.md

 The default limit for the number of authorizations per block volume is eight.
 That means that up to eight hosts can be authorized to access the {{site.data.keyword.blockstorageshort}} LUN.
 Customers who use {{site.data.keyword.blockstorageshort}} in their VMware deployment can request the authorization limit to be increased to 64.
 To request a limit increase, contact your sales representative or raise a [Support case](/unifiedsupport/cases/add){: external}.
 {: note}

+To remove authorization from a host, remove its details from the `ibm_storage_block` resource and apply your changes.

 ## Viewing the list of hosts that are authorized to access a {{site.data.keyword.blockstorageshort}} LUN in the UI
 {: #viewauthhostUI}